tobsdb/tobsdb/docs/clients/js.md

 #### `async updateUnique(table: string, where: object, data: object): TDBResponse`

-Send an updateUnique request to the tobsdb server.
+Send an updateUnique request to the TobsDB server.

 ##### Parameters: